 The obvious use is grinding them into flour and making bread with them.
-I’ve been playing around with different recipes and I’ve discovered that a 2/3 ratio of fresh ground flour to 1/3 of commercial flour makes a light, delicious loaf like the one shown here.
-Seriously – I’m lucky to have been able to snap a picture – that’s how fast my kids eat it up!
+I’ve been playing around with different recipes and I’ve discovered that a 2/3 ratio of fresh ground flour to 1/3 of commercial flour makes a light, delicious loaf.
+Seriously – I couldn’t snap a picture of it- that’s how fast my kids eat it up!

 This is not to say you can’t use only your fresh ground flour to the bread – you certainly can!
 However, the attempts I’ve made with ONLY the wheat berry flour have been extremely dense and heavy.
 You can read about my semi-successful first attempt HERE.
 I’m working on cutting back the ratio a bit more and hopefully I can figure out how to make a tasty sandwich bread totally from fresh flour soon.

 One tip: when you grind your flour sift it through a mesh strainer.
 You’ll be left with a wheat germ that looks a lot like cornmeal (and is a similar gritty texture).
 I use the wheat germ to make breaded chicken and to top casseroles.
 Delicious!
 If you leave it in with the flour, it makes your bread very dry and heavy and it feels very gritty when you’re kneading the dough.